EuroProofNet/europroofnet.github.io/_pages/WG2/Geometry24/meeting.md

 * The construction/formal verification of the set of rules.

-* The construction of a rule based provers
+* The construction of rule based provers

 *  Integration of the provers in DGS(s), with natural and geometric renderings.

 **Application procedure:** The number of participants is limited.
 If you want to be funded, check the [eligibility rules](https://europroofnet.github.io/eligibility/) and send a mail to [Pedro Quaresma](mailto:pedro@mat.uc.pt) with the following information and documents: